 A program in this field look at the human mind and personality.
-For instance, you may learn about the biology of mental processes.
+For instance, you may learn about the biology of mental processes or behavioral psych.
 And, you may learn how social and cultural factors can affect a person’s behavior.
 These courses could offer the ground work for future study in the field.

 TYPES OF ONLINE COUNSELING PSYCHOLOGY DEGREE PROGRAMS